-Choosing a domain name is one of the most important aspects of building a website or an online presence in general.
+Getting a domain name is one of the most vital steps in building a website.

-A domain name is a unique address for a website.
-Usually, it consists of a website name and a domain name extension.
-A memorable domain will strengthen your branding and help your audience find your website.
+A domain name is a unique web address that can be acquired through domain registration.
+Usually, domain names consist of a website name and a domain name extension.
+A good domain strengthens your branding and helps your audience find your website.

 What Is a Domain Name?